-Table 27 - Allowed Lock Screen Authentication Methods
+Table 30 - Allowed Lock Screen Authentication Methods

 The TOE prohibits other authentication mechanisms such as pattern or swipe.
 Use of Smart Lock mechanisms (on-body detection, trusted places, trusted devices, trusted face, and trusted voice) and PIN can be blocked through management controls.
-Upon restart or power-up the user can only use a password for authentication at the first lock screen (whether this is the boot lock or device lock screen).
-Once past this initial authentication screen the user is able to use one of the configured methods at the device lock screen to login and the Work Profile container lock screen.
+Upon restart or power-up the user can only use a password for authentication at the first lock screen.
+Once past this initial authentication screen the user is able to use one of the configured methods at the device lock screen to login and the work profile lock screen.

-FIA\UAU.6(1)/FIA\UAU.6(2)
+FIA_UAU.6(1)/FIA_UAU.6(2)